 5. Have a strict BYOD security policy

-6. Monitor and respond to suspicious behaviour
+6. Monitor and respond to suspicious behavior

 Implementing BYOD securely

 Today, most IT managers and CIOs are familiar with requests for employees to be able to use their own mobile devices, tablets or laptops.
-There are many benefits to implementing BYOD within a business.
-For one, allowing multiple devices to gain network access can complement a more flexible work model, and ultimately to increased productivity.
-By putting the right BYOD security measures in place, and following these steps, it is possible enjoy the benefits and minimize the risks.
+And, to be fair, there are benefits to implementing BYOD.

 This article originally appeared in Risk UK: The journal of risk management, loss prevention and business continuity.
 We last updated this article for the IS Decisions blog on June 10, 2023.